labex-labs/open-source-labs/go/go-by-example/lab-base64-encoding/intro.md

 # Base64 Encoding

-This challenge aims to test your knowledge of base64 encoding in Golang.
+This lab aims to test your knowledge of base64 encoding in Golang.